Remove Benchmarking Remove Cache Remove Tuning

 Percona

 Out of the box, the default PostgreSQL configuration is not tuned for any particular workload.
 It is primarily the responsibility of the database administrator or developer to tune PostgreSQL according to their system’s workload.
-What is PostgreSQL performance tuning?
-Why is PostgreSQL performance tuning important?
+This parameter sets how much dedicated memory will be used by PostgreSQL for cache. wal_buffers.

 article thumbnail